michaelbradley91/SimpleOSMinesweeper/README.md

 # SimpleOSMinesweeper
-Minesweeper implemented in the Simple OS Assembly Language
+Minesweeper implemented in the Simple OS Assembly Language.